Ecommerce in Turkey

 Ecommerce customers in Turkey

-Almost half of the Turkish people that ordered something online, bought clothes and sports goods.
-Another popular product category is electronic equipment, followed by household goods and travel arrangements.
 According to an interview with the CEO of Turkish online payment provider Iyzi Payments, the most common online payment methods are card payments: loyalty cards with payment by installment options, Mastercard and Visa.
-But also players like PayPal (which ceased operations in Turkey in June, 2016), BKM Express, ipara and Paytogo are gaining ground in Turkey.
+But also players like BKM Express, ipara and Paytogo are gaining ground in Turkey (PayPal ceased operations in Turkey in June, 2016).
 Internet card payments (for various purposes, not only for ecommerce!) rose about 30% to 10 billion euros in 2012 and this number is expected to more than double by 2015.

 The ecommerce market in Turkey

-In 2014, ecommerce in Turkey was worth 6.34 billion euros after a 35 percent growth the year before.
-According to information from ETID and the Ecommerce Foundation, ecommerce in Turkey was worth 8.5 billion euros in 2015.
-And the Turkish Industry and Business Association reported that the ecommerce industry in Turkey was worth 7.95 billion euros in 2016.
+In 2018, ecommerce in Turkey was worth 5.7 billion euros after a 38 percent growth the year before.
+That’s quite a different development than what the Turkish Industry and Business Association reported in 2016, when it said the ecommerce industry in Turkey was worth 7.95 billion euros in 2016.
+Please keep in mind these are different sources and they have different methods of measuring the value of the national ecommerce industry.

 Big online stores in Turkey